Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/annot_test.md

-Nessa allows you to annotate functions in order to test your modules.
+Ryna allows you to annotate functions in order to test your modules.
 Let's take a look at how.

 ## Creating tests